keaton-freude/nimble-logging/README.md

 NOTE: Currently the above does _not_ assume that Timestamps are the _real_ time they happened.
 But rather the time, relative to the system, things happened.
 We use a "first-come-first-serve" model in organizing the logs, which may mean there will be some jitter in the ordering.
 If this becomes an issue, it will be addressed.

+## Design

+The design revolves around the concept of a log-producer (client) and a sink.
+Clients are created and configured with one or more sinks.
+Sinks will receive the log messages, along with call-site customization (log-levels for instance) and decide how to "sink" that message.

+The most basic kind of sink would be a `FileSink` which takes the log message and writes it out to a file.

+Sinks can do _anything_ they wish with the log message, including forwarding logs to additional sinks or endpoints.

+For instance, to achieve "browser->backend" logging, our setup will look like:

+`LoggerClient.Info("Message") -> NetworkSink(<configured with some endpoint or socket>) ~~~ NETWORK TRANSPORT ~~~ NetworkSinkListener -> FileSink(<configured with some filename/rules>)`

+A `NetworkListener` is just another Sink!
+These are configured to receive log messages over some network endpoint and can be configured to match the corresponding NetworkSink.

+This can also be setup to automatically save log messages to a database based on some ruleset that a Sink might implement.

+All that is required is to implement the Sink interface, register it with your client and you're off.

+For sinks across a medium (like the network), they will need to be configured to listen for specific messages over something like a web-socket or an HTTP endpoint.

+TODO: Ensure we can verify that all data sent over a medium, like a network, is type-checked.

 ## Testing

 You can either run the tests in a `one-shot` mode, or in a `watch` mode.